All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 They are looking for any immediate disqualifying factors and basic medical information that might require additional screening later.

-You will learn of any conditions that will require you to bring supporting medical documentation when you go MEPS and any that are disqualifying.
+You will learn of any conditions that require you to bring supporting medical documentation when you go MEPS and any that are disqualifying.

-Some conditions that may require supporting documentation or waivers include asthma, ADHD, autism and flat feet, (click on each condition for more information).
+Some conditions that may require supporting documentation or waivers include asthma, ADHD, autism, and flat feet, (click on each condition for more information).

-You can be disqualified at this point of the process for serious medical issues that would affect service such as being blind, having certain disorders such as Bipolar Disorder or for lying to your recruiter.
+You can be disqualified at this point of the process for serious medical issues that would affect service such as being blind, having certain disorders such as Bipolar Disorder, or for lying to your recruiter.

 ASVAB Test

-The Armed Service Vocational Aptitude Battery Testing (ASVAB) is a series of tests that measures aptitude for certain career fields.
+The Armed Service Vocational Aptitude Battery Testing (ASVAB) is a series of tests that measures your aptitude for certain career fields.

 Each branch has a minimum score on the Armed Forces Qualification Test (AFQT).